 - The Flat Rate Income amount will be reduced, possibly to nil

-- You will be losing the opportunity to reclaim input VAT on expenses.
+- You’ll be losing the opportunity to reclaim input VAT on expenses.

-In the lead up to 1st March 2021, we recommend that you speak to an accountant or specialist tax advisor if you believe the new reverse charge VAT rules apply to your business.
+We recommend that you speak to an accountant or specialist tax advisor if you believe the new reverse charge VAT rules apply to your business and you have any questions about what you need to do.